maxrp/cred/README.md

   - all at once or by attribute
   - listing attributes
 - Writing new credentials for a domain
+- Using directories to namespace credentials under the configured credential path
+- Listing credentials
 - Using gpg-agent

 Requirements